wenyingxin/Rubix/components/notification/index.en-US.md

 category: Components
 type: Views
 noinstant: true
-english: -tification
+title: Notification
 ---

 To display a notification message globally.

-## When to use
+## When To Use
 To display a notification message at the top right of the view port.
 Typically it can be used in the following cases: